sjoerdvisscher/proarrow/README.md

 ### Generalize the category theory to work with profunctors

-To make working with representable profunctors instead of functors, the category theory should work with profunctors where possible.
+To make working with representable profunctors instead of functors easier, the category theory should work with profunctors where possible.